 Planning to purchase your ultimate dream home?
 Choosing the right housing loan could be a dilemma as financing is complicated and confusing to some.
 But it shouldn’t be if you research and compare interest rates and offers.

-Which one should you choose?
-You could take the in-house financing option, but the interest rates are higher.
-You can also apply for a home loan with the commercial banks, but most of them have stringent qualifications.
+You could also take the in-house financing option, but the interest rates are higher.
+Another option is to apply for a home loan with a commercial bank.
+Unfortunately, if you lack documentation, you won’t get approved.

-What is the Home Development Mutual Fund (HDMF or known as PAG-IBIG Fund)?
+What is Home Development Mutual Fund (HDMF or PAG-IBIG Fund)?

 PAG-IBIG is a government-owned and controlled corporation under the Housing and Urban Development Coordinating Council (HUDCC).
 The HUDCC aims to provide affordable homes and financing to Filipino families, whether locally employed, self-employed, or employed overseas.

 PAG-IBIG memberships give you access to short- and long-term loans, calamity loans, and housing programs.
 Once you’re a member, you must pay the monthly membership contributions deposited to your PAG-IBIG Savings I.

 If you’re an active member or contributor of PAG-IBIG for at least 24 months, you are eligible to secure a home loan.
 Although, it’s still subject to terms and conditions and requirements.